Click here to download the 2016-17 Annual Report in PDF format

 - Teachers and students are provided with and gain competency in the use of sophisticated leading-edge technologies and instructional/learning tools that support active inquiry and maximize the effectiveness of teaching and learning.

 - All members of the school community are respected and supported.

 - Each adult member of the school community exhibits good character and strives to inculcate in students the qualities of dignity, tolerance, and a sincere respect for the learning environment.

 - Clear channels of communication are provided between and among all stakeholders.

 - Student achievement is measured in ways that are directly linked to instructional [programs.
-Allows students to demonstrate their attainment of knowledge and skills
+Allows students to demonstrate their attainment of knowledge and skills in multi-faceted ways.

 - All students are effectively prepared for success in college, the world of work, and for active participation as citizens of the community, the nation, and the world.